karimwitani/developer_journey/docs/source/uol/semester_3/cm_2005_object_oriented_programing.md

 - 6.75 in binary is 110.11
 - We normalize it: 1.1011
-  - Normalisation works by shifting the number to the left of right so that the leftmost bit is a 1.
+  - Normalisation works by shifting the decimal point to the left or right so that the leftmost bit is a 1.
   - Keep track of the number of the number of shifts executed to update the exponent
   - Example: 0000.101 becomes 1.01 and the exponent value is updated by -4
   - Example: 1000.1 becomes 1.0001 and the exponent value is updated by +3
 - The expoenent bias is updated by +2 (2 shifts left)
-  - The expoenent bias is by default 127 (1111 1111), number under 127 denote negative exponents
+  - The exponent bias is by default 127 (1111 1111), number under 127 denote negative exponents
-- The significand is right padded with zeros untill 23 bits are used
+- The significand is right padded with zeros until 23 bits are used

 | Sign (1 bit) | Exponent (8 bits) | Significand (23 bits)   |
 |--------------|-------------------|-------------------------|